z-------------/New-New-Tab-Page/README.md

 ## Contributing

-Please feel free to submit pull requests of any kind.
+Please feel free to submit pull requests or issues of any kind.